sscit/rel/relpy/README.md

 ```

 In this example, an object of class `Logger` is created.
 Log data is sent to stdout.
 If log data shall be written into file, a file path can be handed over to the constructor.
-If necessary, custom log level can be set to ERROR, WARNING, INFO, and DEBUG.
+If necessary, custom log level can be set to ERROR, WARNING, INFO, and DBUG.
 Default is WARNING.
-Be aware, that DEBUG produces loads of output, which slows down execution significiantly.
+Be aware, that DBUG produces loads of output, which slows down execution significiantly.

 ### FileEngine